zzehli/awards-seaon/README.md

 This project is [live](https://award-nominations.netlify.app/)!

 ## Introduction
-This responsive web application allows you to look up movies from the Open Movie Database and nominate movies for awards.
+This web application allows you to look up movies from the Open Movie Database and nominate movies for awards.
 You can export and view the list of nominations via URLs.
-This site is a single page application built with React and Material UI.
-This project is based on Shopify's fontend internship challenge.
+This site is a single-page application built with React and Material UI.
+This project is based on Shopify's frontend internship challenge.

-Some of the technical challenges in this project include handling query parameters as a means of export and retrieve movies, making reusable component that can be used in multiple parts of the interface, designing where the states locate across multiple components.
+Some of the technical challenges in this project include handling query parameters as a means of exporting and retrieving movies, making reusable components that can be used in multiple parts of the interface, and designing where the states are located across multiple components.

 ## Reference